Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

-Order **over-the-counter and prescription drugs** and pick up from the pharmacy or have them delivered to you.
+Order **over-the-counter and prescription drugs and biologics** and pick up in pharmacy or have them delivered to you.

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)